rpypkgs/rpypkgs/README.md

 system configurations.
 If PyPy officially supports a system, then this flake should support it as well.

+This flake bootstraps RPython semi-independently of `nixpkgs`.
+It uses `stdenv` to build a CPython for Python 2.7, then uses CPython to build PyPy for Python 2.7 with minimal dependencies.
+This PyPy is then used to run RPython for all other builds.

 ## Limitations

 This flake does not support cross-compilation.
 This may be a permanent